sgasse/wasm_board_games/README.md

 Both games share the same backend _engine_: We build a tree of possible moves down to a certain depth.
 Now the player can either do a move, which will be tracked in the evaluator or we can request the next best move from the evaluator.
-The best move is calculated in a traditional manner by summing over the average position value of each move.
+The best move is calculated in a traditional manner using the [minimax algorithm][minimax].

 ## Key Features